GrahamDumpleton/lab-xchemalign/workshop/content/02-copier.md

 ## Running copier

+The tool is a Python module that will be run in a terminal.

-Once you have double-checked those settings you can run copier like this:
+Once you have double-checked the settings you can run copier like this:

 ```terminal:execute
 command: python -m xchemalign.copier \